 Do I need to replace the blower motor when replacing the resistor?

 Not necessarily, but if the blower motor is faulty or drawing too much power, it could cause the new resistor to fail prematurely.
-If your blower motor is noisy, weak, or intermittently failing, it’s best to test or replace it along with the resistor to avoid further issues.
+If your blower motor is noisy, weak, or intermittently failing, it’s best to test or replace both the blower motor and the resistor to avoid further issues.

 You may find the following pages helpful: